-Straight from the trailhead, this scenically dense hike puts you in the heart of the action.
+The Dead Horse Point hike knocks you out of your boots straight from the trailhead.
+This scenically dense hike puts you in the heart of the action.
 Expect fantastic views down to the winding Colorado River and across the expansive valley to the La Sal Mountains throughout the entire route.

-Head north from downtown Moab along route 191 for 11.0mi, crossing the Colorado River.
+To get to the Dead Horse Point trailhead, head north from downtown Moab along route 191 for 17.7km, crossing the Colorado River.
 Turn left onto the 313 West, but watch out, this intersection comes up fast!
-Drive along this highway for just under 15.0mi, then turn left to continue along route 313 towards Dead Horse State Park.
-In a couple miles you will arrive at the park gate, where you have to pay the entrance fee.
+Drive along this highway for just under 24.1km, then turn left to continue along route 313 towards Dead Horse State Park.
+In a couple of miles you will arrive at the park gate, where you have to pay the entrance fee.
 Continue along the same road until you reach the visitor centre on the left, where the parking lot is also located.

 |When to do|